SCALER:Synthetic Scalable Adaptive Learning Environment for Reasoning: Experiments

-A common paradigm for improving reasoning is to scale up training on static datasets, such as curated corpora with verified solutions or collections augmented by teacher-generated answers.
-However, static corpora provide limited effective learning signals, where agents must repeatedly adapt to new environments and generalize beyond previously seen distributions.
-To evaluate whether interactive environment-based learning better supports the improvement of model capability, this RQ compares SCALER with two dataset-based baselines under comparable training budgets: MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}, a curated corpus with verified solutions, and DeepMath~\cite{he2025deepmath}, a dataset of teacher-generated solutions.
+A common paradigm for improving reasoning is to scale up training on static datasets, such as curated corpora with verified solutions (e.g., MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}) or collections augmented by teacher-generated answers (e.g., DeepMath~\cite{he2025deepmath}).
+However, static corpora provide limited learning signals, restricting an agent's ability to adapt to new environments and generalize beyond seen distributions.
+While interactive environment-based learning, such as RLVE~\cite{zeng2025rlve}, has emerged to address this limitation, its effectiveness can still be bounded by environment diversity.
+To comprehensively evaluate SCALER, this RQ compares it against both paradigms under comparable training budgets.

-Table~\ref{tab:rq1-main-results} shows that both dataset baselines substantially improve over the Qwen3-1.7B-Base and Qwen3-4B-Base, with particularly large gains on math-centric benchmarks.
-In contrast, SCALER achieves the best overall average and delivers consistent improvements across all five evaluations, including three math benchmarks, MMLU-Pro and BBEH, suggesting stronger transfer beyond narrowly curated math data.
+As shown in Table~\ref{tab:rq1-main-results}, while both the dataset-based baselines and the environment-based baseline substantially improve upon the base models, SCALER consistently achieves the highest overall average.
+Specifically, SCALER not only significantly surpasses the static dataset baselines—confirming the necessity of interactive learning—but also outperforms RLVE, demonstrating the superiority of our specific environment-based design.
+Furthermore, SCALER delivers consistent improvements across all five evaluations, including MMLU-Pro and BBEH, suggesting stronger transferability beyond narrowly curated math domains.

 The training dynamics in Figure~\ref{fig:rq1_perf_and_efficiency} provide additional evidence for this gap.
 Figure~\ref{fig:rq1_perf_and_efficiency} (left) shows that SCALER not only reaches a higher level, but also exhibits a more sustained improvement trend: the aggregated evaluation performance continues to rise for more than 1{,}000 training steps, whereas dataset-based baselines plateau earlier.
 Importantly, this behavior is supported by boundary-focused sampling: Figure~\ref{fig:rq1_perf_and_efficiency} (right) indicates that SCALER keeps a higher effective sampling rate than dataset-based baselines, where most prompts remain neither trivial nor intractable.
 By continuously providing instances near the model's current capability boundary from SCALER environments, SCALER sustains informative reward during RL, mitigates premature saturation, and enables longer-horizon performance gains.